Home About Us Islamic Glossary Order Books Qibla Location Links Question and Contact

 ANSWER

-The rank of prophethood is beyond and above mind and thought.
-To study what the Prophet has communicated to see whether they are suitable with mind means disbelieving and distrusting the rank of prophethood.
-In matters pertaining to tenets of belief and the next world, it is necessary to follow and obey the Prophet without consulting the mind.
+The rank of prophethood is beyond and above the mind and thought.
+To study what the Prophet has communicated to see whether they are suitable with the mind means disbelieving and distrusting the rank of prophethood.
+In matters pertaining to aqidah and the next world, it is necessary to follow and obey the Prophet without consulting the mind.

-1. Knowing Him as the scholars of Ahl as-Sunna communicated,
+1. Knowing Him the way the scholars of Ahl as-Sunna communicated,

 2. Understanding of the great men of tasawwuf.